Nurturing relationships is the best way to grow your network. But it can be difficult to find the time, and it can be hard to know what to do.

 You can also add value by making connections.
 Figure out which people in your network need to meet each other.
 The best way to do this is to truly understand each person’s goals.
 Who are their ideal clients?
 What problems are they trying to solve?
 Imagine being the go-to person when someone is looking to make a connection.

 Another way to add value is to invite people to events.
-These can be events you’re producing, such as happy hours or learning events, or they can be events you attend.
+These can be events you’re producing, such as happy hours or learning events (virtual webinars, for example), or they can be events you attend.
 The better you know people in your network, the better you will know what to invite them to.

 Nurturing relationships through adding value is the best way to build a good reputation in your network.